 But what about the Crimea.
 It is a part of the Ukraine.

-An argument can be made that territory of the Crimea is not an exception; it is proof of the point.
+An argument can be made that territory of the Crimea is not an exception.
 Millions of dollars were spent by Russia to modernize Crimea for the Olympics.
 Undoubtedly, a great deal of time was spent influencing Crimea’s population (which is ethnically 65% Russian).
 It is conceivable that a majority of the Crimea residents voted to become part of Russia.

-(To make the Sudetenland the equivalent of the Crimea one might ask oneself if the majority in the Sudetenland were ethnic Germans, and was there a vote by Sudetenland residents.)
+(To make Crimea the equivalent of the Sudetenland one might ask oneself if the majority in the Sudetenland were ethnic Germans, and was there a vote by Sudetenland residents.)